Cotton gin: McCarthy's gin

 While Whitney's gin facilitated the cleaning of seeds from short-staple cotton, it damaged the fibers of extra-long staple cotton (Gossypium barbadense).
 In 1840 Fones McCarthy received a patent for a "Smooth Cylinder Cotton-gin", a roller gin.
-McCarthy's gin was marketed for use with both short-staple and extra-long staple cotton, but was particularly useful for processing long-staple cotton.
+McCarthy's gin was marketed for use with both short-staple and extra-long staple cotton but was particularly useful for processing long-staple cotton.
 After McCarthy's patent expired in 1861, McCarthy type gins were manufactured in Britain and sold around the world.
 McCarthy's gin was adopted for cleaning the Sea Island variety of extra-long staple cotton grown in Florida, Georgia and South Carolina.
 It cleaned cotton several times faster than the older gins, and, when powered by one horse, produced 150 to 200 pounds of lint a day.
 The McCarthy gin used a reciprocating knife to detach seed from the lint.
 Vibration caused by the reciprocating motion limited the speed at which the gin could operate.
 In the middle of the 20th Century gins using a rotating blade replaced ones using a reciprocating blade.
 These descendants of the McCarthy gin are the only gins now used for extra-long staple cotton in the United States.

-Munger System Gin
+Munger system gin

 For a decade and a half after the end of the Civil War in 1865, a number of innovative features became widely used for ginning in the United States.
 They included steam power instead of animal power, an automatic feeder to assure that the gin stand ran smoothly, a condenser to make the clean cotton coming out of the gin easier to handle, and indoor presses so that cotton no longer had to be carried across the gin yard to be baled.
 Then, in 1879, while he was running his father's gin in Rutersville, Texas, Robert S. Munger invented additional system ginning techniques.
 Robert and his wife, Mary Collett, later moved to Mexia, Texas, built a system gin, and obtained related patents.

 The Munger System Ginning Outfit (or system gin) integrated all the ginning operation machinery, thus assuring the cotton would flow through the machines smoothly.
 Such system gins use air to move cotton from machine to machine.
 Munger's motivation for his inventions included improving employee working conditions in the gin.
 However, the selling point for most gin owners was the accompanying cost savings while producing cotton both more speedily and of higher quality.

 By the 1960s, many other advances had been made in ginning machinery, but the manner in which cotton flowed through the gin machinery continued to be the Munger system.